ismaelpadilla/ciuy_py/README.md

 # Testing

-This package includes some doctests, as well as unit tests that can be run with `nose2`.
+This package includes some doctests, as well as unit tests that can be run with `pytest`.

 After cloning the repository, you can run the doctests with: